viktigpetterr/TODO-Debricked/README.md

 # TODO-Debricked

-Basic to-do application to be used for co-workers at Debricked.
+Basic to-do application to be used by co-workers at Debricked.

 ## Tech stack:
  - Docker